pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 1. The image tag must match the tag of the image from the devnet config YAML file.
 2. The name of the devnet in the environment variables must be specified.
 3. The kubernetes context must be changed to the protocol cluster (`kubectl config set-context gke_protocol-us-central1-d505_us-central1_protocol-us-central1`)
-4. Command should be executed from the root of the poktroll repo.
+4. Run the following command from the root of the poktroll repo:

-The command:
 ```bash
 IMAGE_TAG=**IMAGE TAG NAME FROM DEVNET CONFIG** NAMESPACE=devnet-**NETWORK NAME** JOB_NAME=e2e-test-**GITSHA FROM IMAGE TAG** POCKET_NODE=tcp://devnet-**NETWORK NAME**-validator-poktrolld:26657 bash .github/workflows-helpers/run-e2e-test.sh
 ```